What does a supplemental budget request refer to?

 Study for the Florida Fire Officer 2 Exam.
 Prepare with flashcards and multiple-choice questions, each question comes with hints and explanations.
 Get ready for your exam!

-A supplemental budget request is a crucial tool used within budgeting processes that allows for proposed increases in spending to secure additional services or resources beyond what was originally allocated in the budget.
-This type of request is typically made when there is a need for more funding due to unforeseen circumstances or changes in service demands that were not accounted for in the initial budget.
+A supplemental budget request specifically refers to the proposal for additional funding beyond what has already been allocated in the current budget.
+This type of request is typically made when there is a need for increased resources to provide enhanced services, respond to unanticipated circumstances, or support new programs that were not planned for in the original budget.

 Subscribe